ViktorIliev03/BattleShipsApplication/README.md

 The application  provide Guest (not logged in) users with the functionality to login, register and view the Index page.
 ![image](https://user-images.githubusercontent.com/104733258/199097175-d140091b-670a-480a-8bff-7a1515a7822b.png)

-Оn-assignment, I have to do validations
+I have to do validations

 ![image](https://user-images.githubusercontent.com/104733258/199093661-bf1525c8-c8f6-4a31-8fcd-47354ebed115.png)